apereo/cas/docs/cas-server-documentation/ticketing/Memcached-Ticket-Registry.md

 The actual memcached implementation may be supported via one of the following options, expected to be defined in the overlay.

+<div class="alert alert-warning"><strong>Usage Warning!</strong><p>Not all ticket
+registry operations are supported by the memcached ticket registry implementation.
+In particular, operations that execute bulk queries such as deleting and fetching all tickets in a single request may be unsupported, as memcached itself is rather unable to process and support that type of query.</p></div>

 ##  Spymemcached

 Enable support via the [spymemcached library](https://code.google.com/p/spymemcached/).
 This is a simple, asynchronous,